andrasq/node-docs/upgrade-2016.md

 The bad news is that all told, this adds up to close to over $600 in parts, some essential, some infrastructure, some just to have.

-The good news is that the new system uses less power, have much greater memory bandwidth, and should compile C sources an estimated 2.25 x faster than before.
+The good news is that the new system uses less power, has much greater memory bandwidth, and should compile C sources an estimated 2.25 x faster than before.

 Update: building node v0.10.42 with gcc 4.9.2, the actual compile time speedup